browserengineering/book/book/visual-effects.md

 The Pillow `Image` class's role is to decode the image, and the Skia `Image` class is an interface between the decoded bytes and Skia's internals.
 Note that nowhere do we pass the content type of the image (such as `image/png`) to a Pillow `Image`.
-Instead, the format is auto-detected by reading for content type [signatures] in the bytes of the encoded image.
+Instead, the format is auto-detected by looking for content type [signatures] in the bytes of the encoded image.

 [signatures]: https://en.wikipedia.org/wiki/List_of_file_signatures